 LIMBAL RELAXING INCISIONS (LRIs)

-Limbal Relaxing Incisions (LRIs) are used to treat low to moderate degrees of astigmatism, and are commonly done at the time of cataract surgery.
-LRIs have the technical capacity to correct astigmatism up to 8 diopters, but are almost strictly reserved for the 0.5 to 3 (and in certain cases up to 4) diopters range.
+Limbal Relaxing Incisions (LRIs) are used to treat low to moderate degrees of astigmatism and are commonly performed at the time of cataract surgery.
+LRIs have the technical capacity to correct astigmatism up to 8 diopters, but they are almost strictly reserved for the 0.5 to 3 (and, in certain cases, up to 4) diopter range.

-LRIs are micro-incisions in the limbus, which allow the cornea to take on a more rounded shape during the healing process.
-Traditionally, these incisions were made with a blade, but can now be made with the LenSx Laser to provide even more controlled and predictable results.
+LRIs are micro-incisions in the limbus that allow the cornea to take on a more rounded shape during the healing process.
+Traditionally, these incisions were made with a blade, but they can now be made with the LenSx Laser to provide even more controlled and predictable results.

 WE WOULD LOVE